ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP NAT global model ][nat-model]

-The NAT global configuration is divided into several independent parts pertaining to specific VPP NAT features:
+The NAT proto divides the global configuration into several independent parts that align to VPP NAT features:

-  - **Forwarding** is a boolean field to enable or disable forwarding.
+  - **Forwarding** to enable or disable forwarding.
-  - **NAT interfaces** represents a list of interfaces enabled for NAT.
-If the interface does not exist in VPP, it is cached and potentially configured later.
-Every interface is defined by its logical name and whether it is an `inside` or an `outside` interface.
-Use the [NAT Interfaces REST API][vpp-nat-interfaces] to GET this configuration data.
+  - **NAT interfaces** list of interfaces enabled for NAT.
+If the interface does not exist in VPP, The KV scheduler caches it, for use later.
+You must define very interface with a logical name and boolean for `is_outside`.
-  - **Address pools** is a list of "NAT-able" IP addresses for a given VRF table.
-Despite the name, only one address is defined in the single "pool" entry.
-Use the [NAT Pools REST API][vpp-nat-pool] to GET this configuration data.
+  - **Address pools** list of "NAT-able" IP addresses for a given VRF table.
+You should define only one interface in the `address pool` field.
-  - **Virtual reassembly** support for datagram fragmentation handling to allow the correct recalculation of higher-level checksums.
+  - **Virtual reassembly** for datagram fragmentation handling, to allow  correct recalculation of higher-level checksums.

 ---

-**NAT Global Configuration Examples**

 **KV Data Store**